severeum/go-severeum/cmd/clef/README.md

 * Another potential thing to introduce is pairing.
   * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
-  * Thus ssev/mist/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
+  * Thus seth/mist/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
   * This feature would make the addition of rules less dangerous.

 * Wallets / accounts.
-Add API msevods for wallets.
+Add API methods for wallets.

 ## Communication

 ### External API

-The signer listens to HTTP requests on `rpcaddr`:`rpcport`, with the same JSONRPC standard as Ssev.
+The signer listens to HTTP requests on `rpcaddr`:`rpcport`, with the same JSONRPC standard as Seth.
 The messages are expected to be JSON [jsonrpc 2.0 standard](http://www.jsonrpc.org/specification).

 Some of these call can require user interaction.
 Clients must be aware that responses